BrynM/BMArduino/README.md

 ## Description

 This will create an object called `BM` containing some utility methods and basic debug output functionality.
-It also features some board identification functionality (by chip) available in the constant `__BM_BOARD__`.
+It also features some board identification functionality (by chip) available in the preprocessor directive `__BM_BOARD__`.

 Released under [GPLv3](/LICENSE) so you can have your fun too.